 By Brian Justice, staff writer

-Coffee County Commissioner Barry West says a Facebook posting he had made Saturday called “How to Wink at a Muslim,” showing a man in a cowboy hat sighting a side-by-side double-barrel shotgun at the camera, was done to be funny.
+A recent Facebook posting by Coffee County Commissioner Barry West called “How to Wink at a Muslim,” showing a man in a cowboy hat pointing a side-by-side double barrel shotgun at the camera, could have a positive twist.